5-Year Integrated Teacher Education Track

 Note: Fordham Juniors who apply to the 5-Year Integrated Track program are not required to submit standardized test scores from the Miller Analogies Test, Graduate Record Examination, or significantly equivalent exam with their application to the program.
 However, official test scores MUST be submitted during the first semester as a fully-matriculated GSE student.

-NYS Certification Requirements
+New York State Certification Requirements

 Students who meet all program requirements, complete the course of study, and meet established field experience competencies are eligible to receive Fordham University’s endorsement for New York state initial certification in their program area provided they also have